Group 4

 Thumbnail + Banner: The Digital Fairy and Heartcoregirl

-Heartcoregirl is an artist whose music has been making waves in the SoundCloud sphere and beyond for many years — her tracks are filled with dreamy soundscapes and shoegaze-y vocals.
-Her photography and creative direction also shed light on a unique perspective of intimacy and sexuality, as well as a generation obsessed with aesthetics and their participation in subcultures online.
-This is all evident in the latest issue of Core, a collaborative visual arts magazine which she founded and curates.
-Read on to find out more!
+Heartcoregirl is an artist whose music is making waves in the SoundCloud-sphere and beyond — her tracks are filled with dreamy soundscapes and shoegaze-y vocals.
+Her photography and creative direction offer a unique perspective on intimacy, sexuality and a generation obsessed with aesthetics and online subcultures.
+These themes all manifest in the latest issue of Core, a collaborative visual arts magazine founded and curated by Heartcoregirl.
+For the Digiverse, Heartcoregirl shares her influences and the endless inspiration of growing up online.

 How would you describe your music and what are your influences?